Skip to content

 Load in the bottom

 You can place the code that loads the data from the eZ Recommender at the bottom of the generated document and flush the output buffer to the client before requesting recommendations.
 The browser gets a whole page to render and can display it even if the very end of the page is still loading.
-Then the JavaScript code with the recommendation information loaded at the bottom of the page must fill the gaps on the page with recommendations as soon as it is completely loaded.
+Then the JavaScript code with the recommendation information loaded at the bottom of the page must fill the gaps on the page with recommendations as soon as it's completely loaded.

 Non-blocking load in the background